schoolofcities/urban-data-storytelling/notebooks/urban-data-analytics/what-and-where-of-data/what-and-where-of-data.md

 ## Levels of measurement

-While *data types* specify what kind of data a variable can hold, *levels of measurement* describe how data is structured and the relationships between different values.
+While **data types** specify what kind of data a variable can hold, **levels of measurement** describe how data is structured and the relationships between different values.
 They refer to how we can classify and interpret the data in terms of its inherent ordering, spacing, and possible mathematical operations.

-- Nominal: Categorical data with no inherent order (e.g., colors, countries, land-use types e.g. `Urban`, `Wetlands`, `Forest`, etc.).
+- **Nominal**: Categorical data with no inherent order (e.g., colors, countries, land-use types e.g. `Urban`, `Wetlands`, `Forest`, etc.).

-- Ordinal: Data with a meaningful order, but unknown or not always equal differences between values (e.g., movie ratings like `Good`,`Okay`, or `Bad`, or levels of education e.g. `High School`, `Bachelors`, `Masters` ).
+- **Ordinal**: Data with a meaningful order, but unknown or not always equal differences between values (e.g., movie ratings like `Good`,`Okay`, or `Bad`, or levels of education e.g. `High School`, `Bachelors`, `Masters` ).

-- Interval: Ordered data with equal intervals between values but no true zero (e.g., temperature in Celsius or Fahrenheit, datetime).
+- **Interval**: Ordered data with equal intervals between values but no true zero (e.g., temperature in Celsius or Fahrenheit, datetime).

-- Ratio: Ordered data with equal intervals and a true zero point, allowing for meaningful ratios (e.g., length, area, income).
+- **Ratio**: Ordered data with equal intervals and a true zero point, allowing for meaningful ratios (e.g., length, area, income).